This web page is for those carrying the Shanahan/Shannahan/Shannon/O’Shanahan surnames, or those with ancestors bearing those names.

 The Shanahan's are also numerous in the Irish Counties of Clare, Cork, Dublin, Kerry.
 Kilkenny and Waterford.

-Dysert O'Dea Castle - the site of the battle on the 10th of May 1318, which resulted in the loss of the Shanahan Clan lands.
+The Battle of Dysert O'Dea on the 10th of May 1318, resulted in the loss of the Shanahan Clan lands.

 Shanahan Lands/Feakle/TUATH ECHTGHE: https://www.clarelibrary.ie/eolas/coclare/places/feakleinterest.htm